 Judge Orders New York to Hold Democratic Primary

-MANHATTAN (CN) — One week after state officials announced the cancellation of New York’s Democratic primary elections, a federal judge ordered the state to reverse course and hold the primary contest in June.
+MANHATTAN (CN) — One week after state officials announced the cancellation of New York’s Democratic primary elections due to Covid-19 concerns, a federal judge ordered the state to reverse course and hold the primary contest in June.

 The injunction ordered Tuesday evening by U.S. District Judge Analise Torres requires that the primary election be held on June 23, 2020, and restores all 10 presidential candidates who were qualified as of April 26, and their respective slates of delegate candidates, to the New York Democratic presidential primary ballot.